KunpengSong/torchsample/README.md

 # High-Level Training, Data Augmentation, and Utilities for Pytorch

-<b>[v0.1.3](https://github.com/ncullen93/torchsample/releases) JUST RELEASED - contains significant improvements, bug fixes, and additional
-support.
-Get it from the releases, or pull the master branch.</b>

-This package provides a few things:
+This is a highly extended port of the excellent [Torchsample](https://github.com/ncullen93/torchsample) library originally published by @ncullen93.

+This package aims to provide a *batteries included* framework for training neural networks.
+Among other things it includes:
+- State of the art normalization, activation functions and optimizers (not available in the standard Pytorch library)
-- A high-level module for Keras-like training with callbacks, constraints, and regularizers.
+- A high-level module for training with callbacks, constraints, metrics, conditions and regularizers.
+- Dozens of popular object classification and semantic segmentation models.
-- Comprehensive data augmentation, transforms, sampling, and loading
+- Comprehensive data loading, augmentation, transforms, and sampling
-- Utility tensor and variable functions so you don't need numpy as often
+- Utility tensor and variable functions

-Additional datasets and meters have been merged from the [PyTorchNet](https://github.com/pytorch/tnt) project.

-<b>Have any feature requests?</b> Submit an issue!
-I'll make it happen.
-Specifically,
-any data augmentation, data loading, or sampling functions.

-<b>Want to contribute?</b> Check the [issues page](https://github.com/ncullen93/torchsample/issues)
- for those tagged with [contributions welcome].
+- Useful meters

 ## ModuleTrainer
 The `ModuleTrainer` class provides a high-level training interface which abstracts